wawiesel/Testing123/README.rst

     #
     #ENDIF()
     # 2) Just add the error message from other compilers as another one in the lists.
+    # Note, cannot use ; to separate values because that would make one long list
+    # out of everything in a CASE_*_REGULAR_EXPRESSION.
-    SET( REGEX_VectorNotDefined "undeclared identifier 'std';‘vector’ is not a member of ‘std’" ) SET( REGEX_BadMath "expected (primary-)?expression" )
+    SET( REGEX_VectorNotDefined "undeclared identifier 'std'//‘vector’ is not a member of ‘std’" ) SET( REGEX_BadMath "expected (primary-)?expression" )
-    SET( REGEX_PrivateCtor "private constructor;is private" )
+    SET( REGEX_PrivateCtor "private constructor//is private" )

     # This code will not compile, so it's natural state is failure.
     # So to make it a stronger test, we will turn it into a "passing" test